 As part of the submission process, authors will be required to testify to their submission's compliance with the following statements.

-- The author has filled out the optional author survey designed to support contributors during the submission, review, and production stages, or do not need to complete it.
+- I have filled out the optional author survey designed to support contributors during the submission, review, and production stages, or do not need to complete it.
 [For a preview of the survey questions, click here.
 Note that this survey includes an opportunity for contributors to suggest appropriate arms-length reviewers.]

 - Microsoft Word for Windows: Go to File > Select Info > Click on Check for Issues > Click on Inspect Document > In the Document Inspector dialog box, select the check boxes to choose the type of hidden content that you want inspected > Click Remove All > Click Close > Save the document.

 - Microsoft Word for MacOS: > Go to Tools > Click Protect Document > Select Remove personal information for this file on save > Click OK and save the file

 - I have included my ORCID iD (and those of co-authors, if relevant) in the 'Public' tab for the submission.
 (If authors do not already have an ORCID iD, they may register for free here.
 The process is almost instantaneous.)

 - If my submission is an article, note, or Issues in Review essay, I have included an abstract of 100 words maximum.
 If my submission is a book review or review essay, I have included a one-sentence abstract (eg. 'This review considers Y [title of the book you are reviewing]' or 'This review essay discusses X [general topic]').

-- The submission uses Canadian spelling, favouring 'ize' over 'ise', as is usually the case in the Oxford English Dictionary.
+- My submission uses Canadian spelling, favouring 'ize' over 'ise', as is usually the case in the Oxford English Dictionary.
 (Please check that dictionary if in doubt.)

-- The submission uses end-notes (or in the case of certain book reviews, no notes are included).
+- My submission uses end-notes (or in the case of certain book reviews, no notes are included).
 Please refer to our Style Sheet for examples.
 End-notes cite Digital Object Identifiers (DOIs) where available.